nikkilr88/egghead-asciicasts/react-native-fundamentals/lessons/react-set-up-basic-ios-routing-with-react-native.md

 } = React;
 ```

-Now, what I'm going to return is that `NvaigatorIOS` component with a few properties.
+Now, what I'm going to return is that `NavigatorIOS` component with a few properties.

-Our `initialRoute` is going to have a `title` of `'GitHub Note Taker'`.
+Our `initialRoute` is going to have a `title` of `'GitHub Notetaker'`.
 Then the component we're going to render for the initial route is going to be our main component.

 ```javascript
 class githubNotetaker extends Readct.Component{